-The church was founded along with the Cowbridge town in the 13th century, initially as a small chapel.
-Over the following centuries, along with the development of the town, it was expanded and enlarged.
-At the beginning of the 18th century it was in bad condition: the timber parts were rotten and the bells were cracked.
+The church was founded along with the Cowbridge town in the 13th century, initially as a small chapel subordinate to the church in Llanblethian.
+Over the following centuries, along with the development of the town, it was expanded and enlarged, with the largest expansion of the south aisle and chapel in the 70s of the 15th century on the initiative of Lady Anne Nevile.
+Soon after, in 1480, the spire of the tower was destroyed by a lightning strike.
+At the beginning of the 18th century church was in bad condition: the timber parts were rotten and the bells were cracked.
 Thorough repairs began to be carried out from the mid-nineteenth century, at which time a modern porch was added.

 Website britishlistedbuildings.co.uk, Church of the Holy Cross A Grade I Listed Building in Cowbridge, Vale of Glamorgan.